apache/incubator-pegasus-website/_docs/en/administration/table-env.md

 Table environment variables have the following characteristics:
 * Persist the metadata of the table onto Apache Zookeeper.
 * It can be dynamically modified through the command line, and once the modification is successful, it will be immediately updated to Zookeeper.
-* Synchronize the variables though the periodic synchronization message `config_sync` between the meta server and the replica server to take effect on each replica server.
+* Synchronize the variables though the periodic synchronization message `config_sync` between the Meta Server and the Replica Server to take effect on each Replica Server.
-> Due to periodic synchronization, the updated environment variables may not take immediate effect on the replica server, but rather have a delay.
+> Due to periodic synchronization, the updated environment variables may not take immediate effect on the Replica Server, but rather have a delay.
 This delay time depends on the value of the configuration 'config_sync_interval_ms', which defaults to 30 seconds.
 * The key of environmental variables is usually separated by `.` for easy classification.

 The functions currently supported through table environment variables include: